 MBIE has produced a Guide to tolerances, materials and workmanship in new residential construction 2015.
 This guide covers acceptable levels of workmanship that could be useful if there is a dispute with clients.
 It deals largely with the visual appearance of things rather than Building Code compliance.
 You can download the guide from the MBIE website here.

-The changes are part of the Building Amendment Act 2013.
 You can find more information from the MBIE website.

 Building contracts and building work are also covered by the Fair Trading Act.
 The Act applies to everyone in business, and outlaws deceptive conduct and false representations.